nushell/nushell.github.io/book/standard_library.md

 ## Windows Path Syntax

 ::: important
 Nushell on Windows supports both forward-slashes and back-slashes as the path separator.
-However, to ensure cross-platform support for cripts and modules using `std`, using only the forward-slash `/` when importing Standard Library submodules is highly recommended.
+However, to ensure cross-platform support for scripts and modules using `std`, using only the forward-slash `/` when importing Standard Library submodules is highly recommended.
 :::
 ```